College Factual by our College Data Analytics Team

 Pamlico Community College Majors

-During the most recent year for which we have data, students from 19 majors graduated from Pamlico Community College.
-Of these students, 204 received undergraduate degrees and 204 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 9 majors graduated from Pamlico Community College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Pamlico Community College along with which ones have the highest average starting salaries.